michalhercik/RecSIS/docs/how-to-run.md

 docker compose up -d postgres meilisearch elt bert mockcas adminer
 ```

-Now that Meilisearch is running you need to configurate it using script.
+Now that Meilisearch is running you need to configure it using script.
 The
 script will set aliases, filterable, sortable and searchable attributes.

 For **Windows**